We rely on the support of our members and upon grants and donations; we are very grateful to all our funders and supporters.

 Keep your bird feeders topped up

-At Lower Smite Farm we stock a selection of bird food from conservation award-winning Vine House Farm Bird Foods.
-If you can't get to us in office hours, you can buy seed, fatballs and more from Vine House Farm Bird Foods and have it delivered to your door.
+At Lower Smite Farm we stock a selection of bird food from conservation award-winning Vine House Farm Bird Foods (please note that Lower Smite Farm is currently closed due to Covid-19 restrictions).
+You can buy seed, fatballs and more from Vine House Farm Bird Foods and have it delivered to your door.

 Raise money while you shop